Preface

 Major Alfred Wynne Corrie DL JP in the

-ceremonial dress of the mayor of Oswestry.
+ceremonial dress of the Mayor of Oswestry.

 There is conflicting evidence as to exactly how Jacob Fletcher Fletcher came to inherit the Clifton Estate, a situation brought about by the absence of vital birth/baptism and death/burial records, and the repeated use of the same forenames in the Fletcher family.